Haunteon/Manual-SMO/manual_supermarioodyssey_haunteon/docs/FAQ.md

 # Various Clips for Visual Help
 [Google Drive Folder](https://drive.google.com/drive/folders/1vUYo5J0J7RxsSCvdweY3XjUik--tX-B_?usp=sharing)
 ## Why are checks missing I did not mark?
 It is possibly because of the `!collect` command.
 The host could have `collect_mode: "auto"` (default) set in the host.yaml.
-If a game goals, this option with forcibly take all of its items from other games in the multiworld and mark those checks as completed.
+When a game goals, this option with forcibly take all of its items from other games in the multiworld and mark those checks as completed.
 ## Yaml Options
 - #### Minimal Captures
     - Play vanilla until you collect 'Our First Power Moon', then the manual officially starts